Man steps inside world's biggest ship and its engine is so big it feels like a building

 He pointed out that starting air compressors used during engine startup, along with oversized pumps and pipelines, make tracing systems a job in itself.

-The walk along the propeller shaft shows off how truly huge the world’s biggest ship is from the inside, and he finished the tour praising the engineers who spend long shifts maintaining machinery at this scale.
+The walk along the propeller shaft shows off how truly huge the world’s biggest ship was from the inside, and he finished the tour praising the engineers who spend long shifts maintaining machinery at this scale.

 DISCOVER SBX CARS: The global premium car auction platform powered by Supercar Blondie